Blandiana

 Blandiana (Stumpach; Maroskarna) is a commune located in Alba County, Transylvania, Romania.
-It has a population of 1,187 and is composed of five villages: Acmariu (Akmár), Blandiana, Ibru, Poieni and Răcătău (Rakató).
+It has a population of 818 (as of 2021) and is composed of five villages: Acmariu (Akmár), Blandiana, Ibru, Poieni, and Răcătău (Rakató).

+The commune lies on the right bank of the river Mureș and its tributary, the river Blandiana.
+It is located in the southwestern part of Alba County, on the southern edge of the Metaliferi Mountains, part of the Apuseni Mountains.
+The nearest town, Sebeș, is about 13 km to the east, while the county seat, Alba Iulia, is 24 km to the northeast.